 Below are a few general guidelines for evaluating a company’s risk-adjusted return score:

 - Greater than 3: Excellent

-While these thresholds are just general guidelines, keep in mind that Sharpe ratios thresholds may differ for investments of particular fields or industries.
-However, these thresholds are generally accepted, and it is commonly known that any investment or portfolio that returns a Sharpe Ratio of less than 1 is a bad investment or portfolio.
+While the thresholds are just general guidelines, keep in mind that Sharpe ratios thresholds may differ for investments of particular fields or industries.
+However, the thresholds are generally accepted, and it is commonly known that any investment or portfolio that returns a Sharpe Ratio of less than 1 is a bad investment or portfolio.

 We hope this has been a helpful guide to understanding how to measure risk-adjusted returns with the Sharpe Ratio Calculator.
 CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.